SachinAgarwal1337/Php-reflection-deflector/README.md

 <br>
 #### call{Method}($arguments = []);
 **Description:** same as call() but dynamically calls the method.
 This is not Chainable Method.<br>
-{method} can be any valid public/private/protected method of reflected Class Object.
+{method} Can be any valid public/private/protected method of reflected Class Object.
 <br>
 <br>
 #### get($property);